adhvayjagadeesh/DFT---Machine-Learning/README.md

 - Based on training-data because it was constructed during tree building
 - Biased (makes a feature more important than it actually is) towards high-cardinality (many unique values) feature because trees naturally split on more unique values to reduce impurity

-Permutation importance solves all of these problem by measuring the performance drop on the test set when one feature is shuffled (if it drops a lot, it's important)
+Permutation importance solves all of these problem by measuring the performance drop (or error increase) on the test set when one feature (its rows in the dataset) is shuffled.
+If performance drops a lot (or error increase a lot), it's important.

 ## Developer notes